 Sell online with Carousell by following the simple steps here.

-Amazon helps small businesses and entrepreneurs reach hundreds of millions of customers around the world, allowing the smallest of businesses to compete next to the biggest household brands in our stores.
+Amazon helps the stores of small businesses and entrepreneurs reach hundreds of millions of customers online around the world, allowing the smallest of businesses to compete next to the biggest household brands in our stores.
 More than half of all items sold in Amazon’s online stores come from the millions of small and medium-sized businesses (SMBs) that have chosen to grow their business with Amazon.

-By selling in Amazon’s stores, entrepreneurs can cost-effectively establish a new online business or extend an existing business online.
+By selling in Amazon’s globally top e-commerce site, entrepreneurs can cost-effectively establish a new online business or extend an existing business online.